 Southwell Obligated Group has received notifications from RACs regarding potential Medicare overpayments due to incorrect coding of claims.
 When notification of a potential claim overpayment is received, Southwell Obligated Group accrues a liability for the estimated amount of Medicare overpayment.
 The liability is then reduced when claims are refunded to Medicare or successfully appealed.
-Southwell Obligated Group has recorded an estimated liability of \$50,000 and \$200,000 at September 30, 2021 and 2020, respectively, related to claims being audited by the RAC.
+Southwell Obligated Group has recorded an estimated liability of \$50,000 at September 30, 2022 and 2021, related to claims being audited by the RAC.
 The estimated liability is reported in estimated third-party payor settlements in the balance sheets.